-- We have a number of options for the payment of fees.
-Fees may be paid in full on or before the end of August.
-Fees may also be paid in two instalments (August and January).
-They can also be paid by standing order over 9 months.
+- We have a couple of options for the payment of fees.
+Fees may be paid in full on or before the end of the first week of August.
+Fees may also be paid by standing order over 9 months.
 Please use your child’s name as a reference in all payments.

 - You will need to provide your child’s birth certificate and Personal Public Service (PPS) number if applicable.

 - Any changes in address/phone/circumstances should be notified to the office immediately so that your contact information can be updated on our data base, Aladdin.

 - Parents of all new students will be asked to fill in the R1 forms as required by Tusla (Child and Family Agency).
 This is a statutory requirement under section 14 of the Education Act 2000, requiring all children attending independent schools to register with Tusla.
 Parents must also provide a certified copy of their daughter’s original birth certificate or passport with the documentation.

 - Homework should be completed as soon as possible after the end of the school day, preferably in a quiet area and after a small snack.
 Parents should monitor this work and should sign the homework journal every evening when the homework has been done to the best of the child’s ability.